 The Community Road Safety Fund contributes to a safer road system through funding, in partnership with others, value-for-money, high impact community projects which might not otherwise occur.

-An advisory committee, made up of representatives from the Transport Agency, ACC, NZ Police and the AA will be responsible for setting the direction of the Community Road Safety Fund and make funding decisions.
+An Advisory Group, made up of representatives from the Transport Agency, ACC, NZ Police, the Safe and Sustainable Transport Association, and the AA, will be responsible for setting the direction of the Community Road Safety Fund and making investment decisions.

 A portion of the profits from the sale of personalised plates provides the funds for the Community Road Safety Fund.

-Two major projects are currently funded by the Community Road Safety Fund.
-They are:
+Four major projects are currently being funded by the Community Road Safety Fund.

-At a minimum, the following resources are required to implement a programme based on this model:
+Please note that at a minimum the following resources are required to implement a programme based on the guide: